Bianca Jackson: 2024–2025

 In January 2024, during a phone call with Whitney, Bianca tells her that she and Terry have split up.
 Whitney and her boyfriend, Zack Hudson (James Farrar) go to visit Bianca the following month where Whitney reveals her pregnancy to her.
 Bianca and Whitney discuss the miscarriages of their respective daughters, Natasha and Peach when having a catch-up together.
 Bianca also has been at loggerheads with her neighbour, Keeley Wainwright (Kirsty J. Curtis) upon looking after neglected children, Britney (Lola Campbell) and Taylor Wainwright (Mason Godfrey), to the point of feeding them on regular occasions.
 Whitney confronts Keeley over abandoning her children, leading to a confrontation between Bianca and Keeley when she taunts her about Terry.
 In that moment Whitney tries to pursue Britney when she flees and saves her by pushing her out of an incoming car, which results in Whitney getting run over; Whitney decides to remain in Milton Keynes with Bianca for a while.
 Bianca soon returns to Walford not long afterwards to support Whitney after she argues with Zack.
 Later on, Bianca gets acquainted with newly arrived, Junior Knight (Micah Balfour); they have sex but Bianca is unaware that he is married.
-She soon discovers that Zack has cheated on Whitney by sleeping with her best friend and cousin, Lauren Branning (Jacqueline Jossa).
+She soon discovers that Zack has cheated on Whitney by sleeping with her best friend and Bianca's cousin, Lauren Branning (Jacqueline Jossa).
 After confronting Zack over his betrayal, Bianca reluctantly agrees to keep this a secret; however, Britney also discovers the truth on the day Whitney gives birth to her and Zack's child, Dolly Dean-Hudson.
 On the following week, Britney exposes Zack's betrayal during his wedding to Whitney.
 In the aftermath Whitney turns to Bianca for support, but then finds out that Bianca knew about Zack's betrayal before she did; Whitney declares that she can't trust Bianca anymore and decides to leave the square.
 The following day, Whitney leaves the square with both Dolly and Britney; their departure leaves both Bianca and Zack devastated.

 Following Whitney's departure, Bianca later has a heart-to-heart with Kat and reveals that she has been suffering from depression.
 Bianca soon begins living with Sonia at her house but grows distrustful of Sonia's boyfriend, Reiss Colwell (Jonny Freeman) after meeting him.
 Reiss later urges Sonia to evict Bianca, but this changes when Sonia discovers that she has suffered from a blighted ovum and Bianca stays to support her.
 Bianca then discovers that Reiss has been using the money of his wife Debbie (Jenny Meier), who is unresponsive from a stroke, to pay for his and Sonia's IVF treatment; Bianca demands that he confess to Sonia, but is left upset when Sonia forgives Reiss for his secret.
 Bianca has an argument with Sonia in public and leaves the square in tears.